ninjaboy/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 # Strategies for handling I/O

-Before we dive into Writing some code we'll finish off this part of the book talking a bit about different strategies of handling I/O and concurrency.
+Before we dive into writing some code we'll finish off this part of the book talking a bit about different strategies of handling I/O and concurrency.
 Now, just note that I'm covering I/O in general here, but I use network communication as the main example.
 Different strategies can have different strengths depending on what type of I/O we're talking about.

 ## 1. Using OS threads